AfterShip/challenge/README.md

 ## The challenge
 ---

-* DOWNLOAD this repository to your own Github public repository.
+* DOWNLOAD (NOT fork) this repository to your own Github public repository.
 * Create a new repo, name it by using this shortGUID generator
 * REMOVE ALL the content in this readme, don't put anyw wording like "aftership" or "challenge" so that other candidates cannot search your repo and copy your code.
 * Do NOT fork, as other candidates would be able to see your solution easily.